The process

 The Departure Briefing

-What happens in the Departure Briefing, and why does it come first?
+What happens in the Departure Briefing, and why is it the formal start of the engagement?

-Most people arrive at this stage having done substantial research and ending up with a contradictory, unresolvable picture.
+Clients arrive at the Briefing having done substantial independent research and emerged with a contradictory, unresolvable picture.
 They know second residency is possible.
-They have read extensively about Italian visas and tax treaties and FBAR requirements.
-They cannot figure out what applies to them specifically, or in what order to do things, or whether they are actually a viable candidate.
+They have read extensively about Italian visas, tax treaties, and FBAR requirements.
+They cannot figure out what applies to them specifically, in what order to do things, or whether they are a viable candidate for what they have in mind.
+The Situation Review confirmed the case is one we can meaningfully help with.
+The Briefing is where the work of helping them begins.

-The Briefing resolves that picture.
-The 60-minute session.
-You submit your situation before the call — assets, income structure, family, legal and financial obligations, timeline.
-We ask the questions you haven't thought to ask.
-You leave with a specific picture of what is actually possible for someone in your circumstances: the correct pathway, the realistic timeline, the US tax implications, the obstacles, and the common mistakes.
+The 60-minute session is a delivery meeting — not a discovery call.
+We have already analyzed the situation submission you completed after the intake.
+You leave with a specific picture of what is actually possible for someone in your circumstances: the correct pathway, the realistic timeline, the US tax implications, the obstacles, and the common mistakes that produce delays measured in years.

 02